 Biological Sciences Major

-[Nine courses in Biology (applies to students entering the College fall of 2008 to present), seven of which must be taken at Wellesley; including one 300-level laboratory course; two courses in Chemistry]
+[Nine courses in Biology, seven of which must be taken at Wellesley; including one 300-level laboratory course; two courses in Chemistry]

 See Course Catalog for more information.